Are Virtual Internships worth it? Feedback from Kaya participants

 With travel restrictions still firmly in place, this summer has seen students adapt and seek out alternatives for their global experiences, with many taking up online internships abroad.
-But what are virtual internships, what is involved, and are they worth it?
+But what are virtual internships, what is involved, and are virtual internships worth it?

 At Kaya we worked with our project partners to develop online internship placements and built a cultural program around these.
 Students from North America and Europe have been participating in our Kaya remote internships since the start of June and were eager to share their experiences so far.